nikolvov/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS allows the ability to create large apps that can work with data that is constantly changing.
+For example, twitter is constantly bringing in new data and instead of having a bunch of programmers add/change the data, react components can handle it for them.

 1. Describe component state.

+setState() schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.

 1. Describe props.

+Props gets passed to a component and changes the output of the render.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed. a Side effect can cause different outputs with the same state and props.
+To sync effects you pass in a dependency array as second argument of an effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.